 A flat iron is used for more than straightening and smoothing hair.
 With the proper technique, you can use your flat iron to create waves, curls and so much more!

-Sam Villa & Andrew Carruthers, Education Director demonstrate how to use your iron to create today's modern looks.
+Sam Villa & Andrew Carruthers, Cultural Ambassador demonstrate how to use your iron to create today's modern looks.
 In the video above, you'll learn how to create flat waves, push waves and also how to use your flat iron as if it were a curling iron to create beautiful, soft curls.

 Begin by taking a horizontal section and misting the hair with a thermal heat spray to protect the hair prior to curling.
 We recomend misting the hair with Redken Iron Shape 11 then combing the product through with a large tooth comb.
 Next, pinch the hair a few inches from the base and push up to create a "C" pattern.
 Then slide your flat iron in and tap the section (open and close, open and close) to heat up the wave.